cloud-gov/cg-site/content/docs/apps/managing-teammates.md

 If you're an Org Manager, go to the org with the teammate you want to remove.

-On the Organization page, scroll down to the "Organization users" section.
+On the Organization page, scroll down to the “Organization users” section.
 This has a list of all the organization users.
 Click the "Remove User From Org" button.

-To remove a teammate from an organization, they must first be removed from any of the organization's spaces first.
+To remove a teammate from an organization, you must first remove them from any of the organization's spaces first.

 ![App Overview dashboard](/img/remove-organization.png)